cedricalpatch/Badges-n-Bandits/README.md

 >8) Import the `database_v#.sql` file from this repository
 >9) Start the Server

-You will need to install an SQL middleware such as MySQL-Async
+You will need to install [GHMattiMySQL](https://github.com/GHMatti/ghmattimysql).

 # Development Instructions